microsoft/workshop-library/resume-website-workshop/2-add-content.md

     > **NOTE** Notice that there is an `i` tag here - this will eventually contain a little envelope icon.
 Right now, it just shows up as a square, and that's because you need to add an icon font to your page.
 Don't worry about that for now - we'll do that in the next section, and that square will magically turn into an envelope.

 1. Repeat this for any social media that you want to add.
 Here are some different icons that you can use for the various social media platforms.
 Swap out the `class` of the `i` element with any of the following values.

-    * fab fa-twittter
+    * fab fa-twitter
     * fab fa-linkedin
     * fab fa-github
     * fab fa-facebook

 1. Similarly, swap out the `href` of each `a` element with the appropriate hyperlink for each social media page, and be sure to change the link text as well.
-For example, if I wanted to add my GitHub and LinkedIn links to my resume, the HTML would look something like this:
+For example, if you want to add your GitHub and LinkedIn links to your resume, the HTML would look something like this:

     ```html
     <p>